bootstrap-ruby/bootstrap_form/README.md

 ## Installation

 Install Bootstrap 5.
 There are many ways to do this, depending on the asset pipeline you're using in your Rails application.
-There is a gem that works with Sprockets.
-So in a brand new Rails 7.0 application created _without_ the `--webpacker` option, add the `bootstrap` gem to your `Gemfile`:
+One way is to use the gem that works with Sprockets.
+To do so, in a brand new Rails 7.0 application created _without_ the `--webpacker` option, add the `bootstrap` gem to your `Gemfile`:

 ```ruby
 gem "bootstrap", "~> 5.0"